ttphuong1512/FoodieMate/README.md

 ## FOODIEMATE ANDROID APP
-This is an recipe app which fetches recipe data from spoonacularAPI, recommends random recipes for users.
-The users can choose a recipe to see all the details including the ingredients, instructions and the nutrition facts.
-Users are also able to search for a recipe based on the ingredients, types of meals or dietary preferences.
-If the users like some recipe and want to keep it for reference, they can save the recipein their local device.
+This recipe app fetches JSON data from spoonacularAPI and recommends random recipes for users.
+Users can choose a recipe to see all the details including the ingredients, instructions, and nutrition facts.
+Users are also able to search for a recipe based on ingredients, types of meals, or dietary preferences.
+If users like some recipes and want to keep them for reference, they can save the recipe on a local database.
-Instead of looking for a recipe, user can also search for nearby restaurants and locate them on the map which fetch data from Google API.
+Instead of looking for a recipe, users can also search for nearby restaurants and locate them on the map that fetches data from Google API.
 <br>

 ### Technologies used:
 - Dagger Hilt: dependency injection
 - Retrofit: API call
 - ROOM: database
-- RxJava3: handle asyn tasks
+- RxJava3: handle async tasks
 - Glide: load image
-- Follow MVVM pattern
+- Follow the MVVM pattern
 - Using DataBinding to communicate across UI and data source
 - Implement Navigation, Material Design
 - Sample Test using JUnit4, Expresso
 ### FoodieMate App Screenshots

 <table>